Phil Blumel – President

 Stacey Selleck serves as Digital Director for USTL managing outreach and advocacy via social media and direct digital communications.
 A graduate of Rutgers University, Selleck started her career in print purchasing and marketing at KPMG in Manhattan.
 As a corporate trainer, she taught business applications, graphic design, and web development at Rutgers and the University of South Florida.
 Stacey spent several years as a national hospice software implementation specialist and co-wrote her own electronic medical records clinical application.

 As a consultant for various organizations, she served as a state Legislative Review Chair and a communications specialist for a grassroots firm that successfully worked to pass the Term Limits Article V memorial in Florida.
 Most recently, Selleck served as New Mexico State Director for the 2016 Gary Johnson Presidential campaign.
-She resides in the Tampa/St. Pete area with her family.
+She resides in the St. Petersburg area with her family.
 Contact Stacey at email@example.com.

 Bob Berry – Western Regional Director